V4Fire/Client/src/components/friends/sync/README.md

 ## How to include this module to your component?

-By default, any component that inherited from [[iBlock]] has the `sync` property.
-Some methods, such as `link` and `mod` are always available, and the rest must be included explicitly to enable tree-shake code optimization.
-Just place the necessary import declaration within your component file.
+By default, any component that inherits from [[iBlock]] has the `sync` property.
+Certain methods, like `link` and `mod`, are available by default, while others need to be explicitly included to facilitate tree-shaking code optimization.
+To do this, simply add the required import declaration within your component file.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';